hosszubalazs/rust_rsa/README.md

 Requirements:

-- The private and public key are different.
+- The private and public keys are different.
 - The message is smaller than n.
 The algortihm is mod n based, messages longer than n does not make sense.
+- TODO

 ## Development environment, runnin the code